 - Form DS-2019 (Harvard University will supply you with this).

 Documents necessary for the visa application

-(Please confirm in consultation with Johns Hopkins University that your details have been entered into the SEVIS system correctly.
+(Please confirm in consultation with Harvard University that your details have been entered into the SEVIS system correctly.
 In addition to the visa application fee you must pay a separate SEVIS fee.
 For non-immigrant students with form DS-2019 the SEVIS fee is $ 180.)

 It is easiest to find offers for rooms and flats in Baltimore online.
 Besides the website Airbnb, where private rooms are available from € 500 per month, the following sites can help you find accommodation in Baltimore: